 Of course not every word of every version of every translation is GOD breathed.
 The original text is like the ruins of an ancient city, partially hidden and covered over by later constructions.
 But the whole truth is there, waiting to be unearthed.
 Our tools are not backhoes or picks and tiny brushes, but Concordances, Interlinears and Lexicons.

-I'm often asked, "How do you know that the Bible is accurate, or even true?"
-My answer is simple, "How can you not know that the Bible is true?"
-The very fact that the Bible exists, is a miracle in itself.
+The very fact that the Christian Scriptures even exists is a miracle in itself.
 Twenty centuries after Yeshua's little band of frightened followers, in an obscure part of the world, these writings have somehow not only survived but prevailed.

 The world powers have changed like a pendulum, swinging back and forth, Rome-Mongols-Arabs-Saracens-Europeans, with all of them doing their best to extinguish the Scriptures.
 The fact that we today have bound together for us in one Book the harmonious testimony of many writers over fifteen hundred years is an absolute phenomenon.

-The Bible's perfect literary Structure alone should drop us to our knees in astonishment.
-How the Book ends by the pen of John in perfect symmetry to the way it began in the Tables which Moses collected, is only possible if they had one common Author (see Biblical Literary Structure).
+The Bible's literary Structure alone is astounding.
+How the Book ends by the pen of John in perfect symmetry to the way it began in the ancient Tables which Moses collected, is only possible if they had one common Author (see Biblical Literary Structure).
 The Number system placed within the Holy Book is also a testimony to its eternal Author.
 For example, the forty days and nights it rained on the earth to float the ark, the forty days and nights Moses was on the mountain receiving the ten commandments and the forty days and forty nights that Yeshua fasted in the wilderness are all divinely connected by the number four.